The main reasons that kiln wash sticks to glass are:

 Strategies to avoid this sticking are:

 1. Fire at the lowest temperature you can to get the result you want.
+This often requires slow rates of advance and extended soaks at the working temperature

 2. Use Bullseye kiln wash.
+It is among the best.

 4. Use iridised glass, with the iridised side down to the shelf, as the iridisation acts as a separator.
+Do not do this with Thinfire, as it can lead to large cavities in the glass.
+Fire onto kiln wash.

 There are ways to get the kiln wash off but it's easier to avoid it.
 Using an iridised sheet on the bottom is probably the most effective prevention.
-Note: do not put iridised glass in contact with Thinfire.